nodatime/nodatime/www/unstable/userguide/range.md

 `Duration`
 ----

 [`Duration`](noda-type://NodaTime.Duration) is designed to allow for *at least* the largest difference in valid `Instant` values in either direction.
 As such, it needs to cover 631,075,881,599,999,999,999 nanoseconds - which is just shy of 7,304,119 days.
 Internally, durations are stored in terms of "day" and "nanosecond within the day" (an implementation detail to be sure, but one which sometimes affects other decisions).

-Option 1: Restrict the number of days to *exactly* the range -7,304,119 to 7,304,118 days (inclusive at both ends) with any number of nanoseconds of day.
-This would permit a single value (-7,304,119 days + 0 nanoseconds) to be "unusable" - there wouldn't be any valid instant it could be added to without breaking.
-(Removing that one extreme value would be very hard indeed.)

-Option 2: Use 24 bits to store the number of days, giving a range of -8,388,608 to +8,388,607 days (inclusive at both ends).
-A duration will be valid if the number of days is in that range.
-The range of "nanosecond of day" always covers the full range, so the effective range of the whole type is \[-8388608, 8388608) days (not the exclusive upper bound), with every nanosecond in between being precisely represented.
-That range of durations is more than strictly needed, but quite possibly cheaper to work with than option 1.

-Option 3: Use all 32 bits to store the number of days, and rely on checked arithmetic to catch anything going out of range.
-That may make things simpler, but allows nonsensical values to build up without being spotted as early.
+Additionally, it seems useful to be able to cover the full range of [`TimeSpan`](http://msdn.microsoft.com/en-us/library/system.timespan), given that `Duration` is meant to be the roughly-equivalent type.

+The result is that we have a range of days from -2<sup>24</sup> to +2<sup>24</sup>-1 - and the nanosecond part means that the total range is from -2<sup>24</sup> days inclusive to +2<sup>24</sup> days exclusive - the largest valid `Duration` is 1 nanosecond less than 2<sup>24</sup> days.

 `Period`
 ----